ChenMel27/mda-final-project/README.md

   - Navigate with UP/DOWN, confirm with START
   - “INSTRUCTIONS” brings up a full‑screen “Game Instructions” tilemap, exit back with START

 - **Audio**
-  - mGBA debug output enabled (`mgba_open()`)
-  - Simple sound engine initialized (`setupSounds()`)
   - Looping background track (AnimalJam) on channel A during the Start phase
-  - Placeholder for digital sound effects via `digitalSound.h`
+  - Non looping background adventure sound on channel B after talking to guide after Start phase

 - **Game‑wide Instruction Screens**
-  - Four‑page dialogue overlay before Phase One
+  - Dialogue overlay before Phase One
-  - Repeated two‑page overlays before each subsequent phase (Phase Two, Phase Three)
+  - Repeated two‑page instructions before each phase
-  - Advance each slide with START
+  - Go to each slide with START

 - **Start Phase (Top‑down Town)**
   - 4‑way movement with separate frames for up/down/left/right
   - Tile‑map collision; guide NPC patrols, animates, and on collision leads to Phase One intro
-  - Camera centers on the player, updates background screen‑block index as you scroll
+  - Camera centers on the player + updates background screen‑block index as you scroll
   - Pause (START) saves your X/Y and returns you to the same spot on unpause

 - **Phase One (Side‑scroll)**